falsandtru/spatial-navigation/README.md

 ## ChangeLog

+### 0.1.4

+* Improve content key map style.

 ### 0.1.3

-* Support open link in new tab for selection link.
+* Support open link in new tab for selected link.

 ### 0.1.2